What is the World Clock on Alexanderplatz?

 Interesting Facts

-• The World Clock on Alexanderplatz is also known as the “Urania-Weltzeituhr”.
+The World Clock on Alexanderplatz is also called “Urania-Weltzeituhr”.

-• The clock was moved to its current location on Alexanderplatz in 1975.
+The clock was relocated to the present position on Alexanderplatz in 1975.

-• The World Clock on Alexanderplatz is also known as the “Urania-Weltzeituhr”.
+World Clock on Alexanderplatz is also referred as the “Urania-Weltzeituhr”.

 Opening Hours and Admission